| KINEMATICS DESCRIBING MOTION Ian Cooper email matlabvisualphysics@gmail.com The language used to describe motion is called kinematics.

 “your head around it”, using multiple subscript means that you

 can convey a lot of information very precisely.
-X component of the
+AVERAGE SPEED AVERAGE VELOCITY “Time

 is a measure of movement”